DafetiteOgaga/custom_commands/README.md

 ## Changes
+   - curfol now works on ubuntu and wsl-ubuntu
    - you can now skip files from being committed when using pushfile
    - majority of the display/output now commes with text coloring
    - deleting your repo is now much flexible as all you have to is select the number corresponding to the repo from the display me listing all of your repos